Anisotropic universe with anisotropic sources: Fixed point analysis of the evolution equations

 Next, we write the null geodesic equations in terms of dimensionless variables $K_i = {k_i}/{k_0}$ ($i$=1,2,3).
 They are given by

 where $s = (1 - 3 K_1^2)\sigma$.
 The variables $K_i$ ($i$=1,2,3) satisfy the constraint equation

-Here we will analyze the fixed points of the full set of equations combining Einstein equations, equation of continuity and the geodesic equations \cite{Nilsson1999}.
-Fixed points for $\sigma$ can be easily obtained from Eq.~[\ref{eq:sigma}] which are $+1$, $-1$ and $2(w_b - w)/(1-w)$.
+Now, we will analyze the fixed points of the full set of equations combining Einstein's equations, equation of continuity and the null geodesic equations \cite{Nilsson1999}.
+Fixed points for $\sigma$ can be easily obtained from Eq.~[\ref{eq:sigma}], which are $\pm 1$ and $2(w_b - w_a)/3(1-w)$.
+From Eq.~[\ref{eq:geodesic3}], we have $K_1 = \pm 1$ and $K_2=0$ or $K_1=0$ and $K_2=\pm 1/\sqrt{2}$, as implied by Eq.~[\ref{eq:energy2}], as fixed points.
 All the stable fixed points are given in Table~[\ref{tabl:fixpt}].
+Detailed evaluation of stable fixed points is given in appendix~\ref{apdx:B}.
 Same conclusion can be drawn from solving these equations numerically.
 The evolution of $\sigma$ and, $K_1$ and $K_3$ are plotted in Fig.~[\ref{fig:sigma}] and [\ref{fig:K1_K3_tau}].
-Asymptotically, we can see that $\sigma$, and $K_1$ and $K_3$ evolve towards their corresponding stable fixed points.
-This whole analysis is independent of the initial conditions.
+Asymptotically, we can see that $\sigma$, $K_1$ and $K_3$ evolve towards their corresponding stable fixed points.
+We now clearly see that isotropy can't be attained at late times for any of the anisotropic sources, considered here, through this fixed point analysis.
+This is in contrast to what \emph{appeared} to be the case studying the physical variables themselves in the preceding sections.
+This is one of the advantages of such an analysis.
+One may not draw a similar conclusion from our analysis done in cosmic time.
+This whole evolution depends on the positive or negative initial values of $K_1$ and $K_3.$ Once we choose positive initial value for $K_1$ and $K_3$, then it remains positive for the whole evolution.
+Similarly it stays negative for the whole evolution if negative initial values are chosen.